Windows 11 homepage

-On 24 June 2021 at the Microsoft Event, Microsoft officially previewed Windows 11.
+On 24 June 2021 Microsoft officially previewed Windows 11.

 Centralised Start Button and Task Bar

 A key design change is a centralised start button; moving from the left of the screen.
 The taskbar and Start menu will also be centralised.
 The Start menu will use Microsoft 365 to show you recent files, no matter what platform or device you accessed them on previously.
+You can easily move this back to the left though.

 Snap Layouts